Perfume and Cologne, More Dangerous Than You Thought

 -Benzyl Alcohol: If you have a background in botany, you may know benzyl alcohol is naturally occuring and is one of the component compounds that give flowers like jasmine and ylang-ylang their sweet smell.

 Decades ago, manufacturers discovered how to synthesize benzyl alcohol.
 The problem here is this synthetic version has some known risk factors.
 Just a few of these include increased risk for high blood pressure and respiratory failure.
 Many people have no idea benzyl alcohol does this.
 And with it appearing in thousands of domestic products, including detergents, fabric softeners, soaps and more, many unknowingly put themselves at risk by exposing themselves to it daily.

 -Methylene Chloride: This substance was banned by the FDA back in 1988 because it’s so dangerous.
 But it still makes it into products we use because so many of them are made in other countries.
 Thanks to loopholes in “trade secret” laws, methylene chloride is included in products without us knowing it.

 Some of the main places you’ll find methylene chloride are in shampoos and perfumes, substances which you place directly on sensitive areas of skin known to absorb chemicals.

 The reason methylene chloride is so bad is because it’s stored in body fat where it’s then metabolized as carbon monoxide.
-This has several obvious negative effects which include restricting the oxygen transporting ability of your blood which can lead to further health complications including organ failure and cancer.
+This has several obvious negative effects which include restricting the oxygen transporting ability of your blood which can lead to further health complications.

 -Phthalates: Phthalates are often listed on the back of products under the catch-all term “fragrance.”
 There are numerous independent studies linking phthalates to serious health conditions.